capicua4454/arb-assist/README.md

-# smb-copy-public
+# arb-assist

-`smb-copy` is an automated config generator for [SolanaMevBot On-Chain](https://docs.solanamevbot.com/home/releases).
+`arb-assist` is an automated config generator for [SolanaMevBot On-Chain](https://docs.solanamevbot.com/home/releases).

 It can also generate the markets.json file for use with [NotArb onchain-bot](https://github.com/NotArb/Release/tree/main).